Pasar al contenido principal Saltar al pie de página del mapa del sitio

 What Is a W-4 Form Used For?

-W-2 vs W-4 Forms: What Is the Difference?
+W-2 vs. W-4 Forms: What Is the Difference?

 Who Needs To Fill Out a W-4 Form?

-• There's a change in filing status (e.g., an employee gets married or divorced, or becomes a head of household).
+• There's a change in filing status (e.g., an employee gets married or divorced or becomes a head of household)

-• There's a change in the number of dependents for whom a child tax credit can be claimed.
+• There's a change in the number of dependents for whom a child tax credit can be claimed

-• A spouse enters or leaves the workforce.
+• A spouse enters or leaves the workforce

-• An individual takes on a second job.
+• An individual takes on a second job

 How To Fill Out a W-4 Form as an Employer

-• The name and address of the company (If your company has multiple locations, you can use either the home office address or the address of the location where the individual will be employed).
+• The name and address of the company (if your company has multiple locations, you can use either the home office address or the address of the location where the individual will be employed)

-• The worker's first date of employment.
+• The worker's first date of employment

 In addition to completing that section of the form, your responsibilities as an employer also include:

-• Maintaining the employee's completed and signed form on file.
+• Maintaining the employee's completed and signed form on file

-• Accurately recording the provided information in your payroll system.
+• Accurately recording the provided information in your payroll system

-• Calculating the employee portion of any federal taxes and sending them to the IRS along with your employer portion of the taxes.
+• Calculating the employee portion of any federal taxes and sending them to the IRS along with your employer portion of the taxes

 How To Help Employees Fill Out a W-4

-2. Guide them to the appropriate resources.
-The previous year's tax return can be a great resource to employees for determining how many deductions can be claimed or how much income was earned from other jobs.
+2. Guide them to the appropriate resources.The previous year's tax return can be an excellent resource for employees to determine how many deductions can be claimed or how much income was earned from other jobs.
 If they still have questions or tax-related concerns, encourage them to contact a licensed tax professional.

 When Must All W-4 Information for an Employee Be Entered?

 Companies are often required by law to have the proper forms completed when onboarding new employees, so it's best to have everything ready well before the deadline.
-If an employee hasn't filled out their W-4 form by the first date of employment, they should do so as quickly as possible after getting hired.
+If an employee hasn't completed their W-4 form by the first date of employment, they should do so as quickly as possible after getting hired.

 What if No W-4 Form Is Filled Out?